 Even better than Mr. Lee’s performance are the ladies in the flick.
 I thought I had never heard of Lucile Saint-Simon before, but I see that she’s also in a blade-filled Italian giallo from 1963; THE VIRGIN OF NUREMBERG (more tamely released in the US as HORROR CASTLE), directed by sanguinary maestro Antonio Margheriti and also featuring a murderous Christopher Lee.
 I remember being moderately engaged by the flick a few years ago, but I’m gonna have to watch it again now.
 Ms. Saint-Simon is sympathetic and rocks her negligee, though the backlighting in this effort is insufficient to satisfy my more demanding geezer cineastes.
 Dany Carrel, however, more than makes up for that technical deficiency.
 Her night club act with Chris Lee is eye-popping…literally.
 The white-haired guys in the audience are dropping their monocles and checking their pacemakers.

-And in addition to those actors, a small appearance by the ubiquitous Donald Pleasence provides a coup de gross for the evening.
+And in addition to those actors, a small appearance by the ubiquitous Donald Pleasence provides a coup de gross (sic and deliberate) for the evening.

 The ending ties things up in a way-too-convenient way.
 You might call it a deux-et-manicure copout.